 The NCBI is located in Bethesda, Maryland and was founded in 1988.
 It forms part of the United States National Library of Medicine (NLM), a branch of the National Institutes of Health (NIH).
 It advances science and health by providing access to biomedical and genomic information.

-A repository providing access to worldwide life sciences articles, books, patents, and clinical guidelines.
+A repository and open science platform, providing access to a worldwide collection of life science publications, such as articles, books, patents, and clinical guidelines.